hartwigmedical/hmftools/sage/README2.md

   - `REALIGNED` - Core and both flanks match read exactly but offset from the expected position.

 Failing any of the above matches, SAGE searches for matches that would occur if a microsatellite in the complete read context was extended or retracted.
-Matches of this type we call jitter and are tallied as `LENGTHENED` or `SHORTENED`.
+Matches of this type we call 'jitter' and are tallied as `LENGTHENED` or `SHORTENED`.

 Lastly, if the base the variant location matches the ref genome, the `REFERENCE` tally is incremented while any read which spans the core read context increments the `TOTAL` tally.